hobbit-project/DEBS-2018/README.md

 # Dataset

-The datasets can be requested [here] (https://www.marinetraffic.com/research/open-research-maritime-vessel-tracking-dataset/).
+The datasets can be requested [here](https://www.marinetraffic.com/research/open-research-maritime-vessel-tracking-dataset/).

 # Benchmark description
 The reposity containts the following components: